jligm-hash/llm-api-rotator/README.md

 - **You need production-grade reliability** with Redis-backed cooldowns, Prometheus metrics, and health checks
 - **You deploy on Kubernetes** and need health probes, graceful shutdowns, and horizontal scaling

-> **In short:** LLM API Rotator is a ~500-line stdlib script for personal use with free APIs.
+> **In short:** LLM API Rotator is a ~500-line stdlib script for personal use.
 LiteLLM is a 100K+ line enterprise proxy.
 Pick the one that matches your complexity budget.

 ---